 Nature of Employment

 According to Job Outlook, only 32% of naturopaths work full-time.
-This shows that a larger chunk of naturopaths is self-employed running their practice.
+This shows that many naturopaths are self-employed and running their practice.

 The average age of employed naturopaths is 46 years.

 Out of the total workforce, 84% are females.
-Such a large female proportion indicates that the profession is highly suitable for aspiring female naturopaths.
+The sizeable female proportion indicates that the profession is highly suitable for aspiring female naturopaths.

 11. Where Can A Naturopath Work in Australia?

-Australia has a huge naturopathy industry that offers many opportunities for registered naturopaths.
-Presently, around 2800 naturopaths are employed in the social assistance, retail, manufacturing, and healthcare sectors in Australia.
+Australia has a vast naturopathy industry offering many opportunities for registered practitioners.
+Around 2800 naturopaths work in Australia's social assistance, retail, manufacturing, and healthcare sectors.

 The profession provides flexibility to either work with other medical professionals or to run your private practice providing online/face-to-face consultation to clients.